MarcosPrintes/GHAPI/README.md

-# Project Title
+# GHAPI

-GHAPI - A simple project with React.js that list github repositories
+- A simple project with React.js that list github repositories

 ### `yarn install`
 ### `yarn start`